 Is Microsoft 365 Copilot allowed under LSO Rule 3.3-1 for a Canadian law firm?

-Copilot can be deployed in a way that supports Rule 3.3-1 confidentiality, because the rule applies to the lawyer’s conduct rather than the tool.
-The firm needs a written AI policy, Purview sensitivity labels on privileged content, and Canadian tenancy through Microsoft 365 Advanced Data Residency.
-Microsoft commits in writing that customer prompts are not used to train foundation models, which is the contractual baseline the LSO 2024 white paper on generative AI implies.
+Copilot can be deployed in a way that supports Rule 3.3-1, because the rule applies to the lawyer’s conduct rather than the tool.
+The firm needs a written AI policy, Purview labels on privileged content, and Canadian tenancy through Advanced Data Residency.
+Microsoft commits in writing that prompts are not used to train foundation models, the contractual baseline the LSO 2024 white paper implies.

 Does CoCounsel keep Canadian client data in Canada?

 CoCounsel runs on Microsoft Azure, which makes a Canadian region technically available.
-Thomson Reuters keeps residency commitments off public marketing pages, so a Canadian firm must ask the rep for the residency clause in writing and add it to the master agreement.
-Otherwise, the default routing may send prompts and matter content through US infrastructure, which raises CLOUD Act exposure for files connected to Ontario clients.
+Thomson Reuters keeps residency commitments off public marketing pages, so ask the rep for the clause in writing and add it to the master agreement.
+Otherwise the default routing may send matter content through US infrastructure, raising CLOUD Act exposure for Ontario files.
+Ask before signing, because CoCounsel now ships inside a Westlaw bundle and that contract is harder to reopen.

 What does Harvey AI cost for a small Canadian law firm?

 Harvey keeps pricing off the website, and the enterprise sales motion suits firms over 25 lawyers.
-From public reporting and our sourcing conversations, a Harvey seat runs at multiples of what a Microsoft 365 Copilot seat costs in Canada.
-Don’t assume Harvey is on the menu until a rep confirms a quote.
-The shortlist for most Canadian small firms collapses to Copilot or CoCounsel.
+From public reporting and our sourcing conversations, a Harvey seat runs at multiples of a Copilot seat, and Copilot Enterprise is itself C$40.70 per user per month in August 2026.
+With no Canadian region on offer, the shortlist for most Canadian small firms collapses to Copilot or CoCounsel.

 Can a Canadian law firm just use ChatGPT instead?

 ChatGPT Business and Enterprise offer contractual non-training commitments, but neither offers Canadian data residency by default.
 Pasting privileged content into a free ChatGPT account is the failure mode the LSO 2024 white paper flags.
-For a firm that wants a general-purpose AI tool, Copilot is the safer Canadian default because the tenant residency story is more mature.
+For a general-purpose tool, Copilot is the safer Canadian default because the tenant residency story is more mature.
 Our general Copilot vs ChatGPT vs Claude comparison covers the trade-offs.

 How do these tools integrate with NetDocuments or iManage?

-Microsoft 365 Copilot supports NetDocuments and iManage through the Microsoft Graph connector framework, with content surfaced into Copilot prompts when the connectors are configured.
+Microsoft 365 Copilot supports NetDocuments and iManage through the Microsoft Graph connector framework, surfacing content into prompts once the connectors are configured.
 CoCounsel ships native iManage and NetDocuments integrations.
 Harvey supports DMS integration through enterprise contracts.
-The integration layer is where the privilege story usually fails, so it’s worth a separate planning conversation; we walk through it in our NetDocuments and iManage Copilot integration guide.
+The integration layer is where the privilege story usually fails, so we walk through it in our NetDocuments and iManage Copilot integration guide.

 Which tool has the strongest cybersecurity certifications?

 All three carry SOC 2 Type II.
-Microsoft adds ISO 27001 and ISO 27018 (the cloud-privacy standard) through the broader Microsoft 365 platform.
-Harvey publishes SOC 2 Type II and ISO 27001 on its security page.
+Microsoft adds ISO 27001 and ISO 27018 through the broader Microsoft 365 platform.
+Harvey publishes the longest list as of August 2026: SOC 2 Type II plus ISO 27001, ISO 27701 and ISO 42001, the AI-management-system standard.
 CoCounsel inherits Thomson Reuters’ SOC 2 posture.
-If your insurance carrier asks for ISO 27001 specifically, Microsoft and Harvey are the easier asks.
 Our cybersecurity services hub covers how we map vendor certifications to firm-level controls.